This guide enables organisations to:

 Special supplier status

-Where suppliers hold special status (for example, preferred supplier):
+Where suppliers hold special status (for example, if they are a preferred supplier):

-• make special status conditional on the supplier achieving and maintaining agreed climate goals
+• make this status conditional on the supplier achieving and maintaining agreed climate goals

-• create a mechanism for removing special status if the supplier fails to maintain them.
+• create a mechanism for removing this status if the supplier fails to maintain them.

 This approach incentivises suppliers to protect their special status by meeting contractually agreed climate goals and obligations.